Improve your Spanish speaking skills becoming an exchange student in Chile.

 Study abroad in Chile for a term, semester or school year and live with a Chilean host family.
 Broaden your mind, living in South America and attending High school.
 You will meet new friendly and warm people!

-Explore Spanish in Chile now, choose a High School Study Abroad in Chile.
+Explore Spanish in Chile now, choose a High School Study Abroad in Chile

-Next possible start dates: February 2025 and July 2025.
+Next possible start dates: February and July 2026.
 Apply now!

 Student Exchange in Chile: Study in a local high school and live with a Chilean host family